 Adjustments for you

-We have a range of adjustments available for people with social and mental health conditions, e.g. extended loan periods for print books.
-To be considered for these measures please contact the Enabling Team.
+We have a range of adjustments available for people with social and mental health conditions, e.g. extended loan periods for print books, fetching books if you have mobility issues, and other.
+To be considered for these measures please contact the Disability and Academic Services Team.

 Aston is also taking part in the Hidden Disability Sunflower Scheme which can be helpful for on-campus visits.
 You can wear a sunflower pin badge on your Aston-issued lanyard to signal discreetly to others that you have a hidden disability and may need additional support, help, or more time.
 Our staff are sensitised to the Sunflower Scheme and will do their best to accommodate you.
 If you would like to have a sunflower badge please contact the Hub.